SPS Fire & Security Rochester LLC

 Professional alarm monitoring

-There is now an influx of DIY home security systems on the market, which has resulted in more people having systems installed in their homes.
+There is an influx of DIY home security systems on the market.
+This has resulted in more people having systems installed in their homes.
 However, the question is whether self-monitoring is as effective as 24/7 professional alarm monitoring?
 To answer this question, we’re going to take a look at both.
 Self-Monitored Security Alarm Systems Monitoring your alarm system yourself is an option.
 You can check on system status from a smart phone app or a computer.
-You can also set the system to call you or another number on your contact list in the case the alarm is triggered.
-It’s even possible to monitor activities happening inside your home or business with live video feeds.
-Seeing what is going on can bring about a great deal of comfort.
-It’s nice knowing when the alarm is triggered and what zone is affected when it happens.
-It’s even nicer when there is no reason for the alarm system to sound.
-However, there are downfalls to self-monitoring despite the advantages.
+You can also set the system to call you or another number on your contact list when the alarm is triggered.
+It’s even possible to monitor activities happening inside your home or business.
+The video feed is live.
+Seeing what is going on brings comfort and a secure feeling.
+It’s nice knowing when the alarm is triggered and what zone is affected. what’s nicer is knowing when there is no reason for the alarm system to sound.
+Many burglars turn around when they see a security system.
+However, there are downfalls to self-monitoring.
 With only you monitoring your system, you could be in a position where you are not capable of notifying the authorities.
 For instance, you could be staying in a cabin in the mountains where a cell signal isn’t available.
 If your alarm is triggered, you aren’t going to know about it.
-If your mobile device’s battery dies or you become busy and leave your device in another room, you will be none the wiser and the authorities won’t be notified.
+If your mobile device’s battery dies, you will be none the wiser and the authorities won’t be notified.
 This puts your home or business at serious risk.
 24/7 Professional Alarm Monitoring Professional alarm monitoring gives you additional services that are nice to have.
-You can still monitor your system on your own, but professional monitoring is 24/7 no matter where you are or what you are doing.
-If you are unable to contact the authorities, the monitoring center can.
-In other words, if you are enjoying a beach somewhere and decide to leave your mobile device in your hotel room, your home or business is still being watched.
-Good professional alarm monitoring companies have exceptionally fast response times, which is important for the security and safety of your home or business.
-Studies have proven that 83 percent of burglars first look for an alarm system before they attempt the burglary.
-However, 40 percent of them will stick around and challenge it.
-Sixty percent know that the presence of alarm carries a high possibility of it being connected to a monitoring center that can alert the authorites very fast.
+You can still monitor the system on your own but with some help.
+Professional monitoring is 24/7 no matter where you are or what you are doing.
+If you are unable to contact the authorities, the monitoring center will.
+Your home or business is being watched all of the time.
+Your home or business is still watched when you leave your phone in the hotel room at the beach.
+Additionally, good professional alarm monitoring companies have exceptionally fast response times.
+This is important to the security and safety of your home or business.
+Studies have proven that 83 percent of burglars first look for an alarm system before attempting entry.
+However, 40 percent of them stick around and challenge it.
+Sixty percent know that the presence of an alarm carries a high possibility of it being connected to a monitoring center.
+The police is the last thing a burglar wants to see.
 Approximately half of burglars target homes, while 31 percent target commercial locations.
-Yes, there is a small monthly fee for your system to be professionally monitored, but there are no disadvantages to having that extra set of eyes watching your system.
-You can still access your surveillance system and remotely arm or disarm the system if you need to, but you don’t have to worry about a bad cell phone signal, a dead battery, or a busy schedule keeping you from noticing a break-in.
+Your Extra Set of Eyes There is a small monthly fee for your system to be professionally monitored, but there are advantages to having an extra set of eyes watching your system.
+You can still access your surveillance system and remotely arm or disarm the system.
+With professional alarm monitoring, you don’t have to worry about a bad cell phone signal or a dead battery keeping you from noticing a break-in.
 A live person checks to see if the alarm is turned off within a specific amount of time.
 If the alarm continues to sound, that person contacts the police to check on your home or business.
-Another perk: Your insurance company may give you a discount when you have an operational and fully monitored security system in your home or business.
-This alone reduces the cost of investing in a security system.
-Contact An Experienced Rochester Security Alarm Company At SPS Fire & Security, we install affordable state-of-the-art systems that include 24/7 monitoring and the self-monitoring features that you need.
-To learn more about our systems, services, and how we can give you the peace of mind you deserve, call 585-770-0348.
+The police arrive promptly.
+A lot of times, the burglar has already left.
+Add security cameras to your system to catch the burglar after they leave.
+Another perk: Most insurance companies give a discount when you have an operational and fully monitored security system.
+This alone offsets the cost of the security system.
+Contact An Experienced Rochester Security Alarm Company At SPS Fire & Security, we install affordable state-of-the-art systems that include 24/7 monitoring and the self-monitoring features you need.
+To learn more about our systems, services, and how we will give you the peace of mind you deserve, call 585-770-0348.
 We serve Rochester, Syracuse, Buffalo, and the surrounding areas.

 0